hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

-`change table of registered data into simple form like as a box that only have important data display to indicate what data is, and data will added after success registered,give edit function if user want to modify their data any time change color of button "simpan" to bright color ,like grey almost white.`
+`change table of registered data into simple form like as a box that only have important data display to indicate what data is, and data will added after success registered,give edit function if user want to modify their data any time.
+Change color of button "simpan" to bright color ,like grey almost white.`

 ***